techidaily/site-games-able/source/_posts/chicconsole-compact-modern-twist-on-classic-gaming.md

  If you’re coming to the Retroid Pocket platform for the first time and want to play old games as quickly as possible, the Android app library is a good option.
 Various retro classics are available, from key entries in the Sega arcade pantheon to BANDAI NAMCO and Atari classics.

  Failing that, it also comes with Steam Link installed, for playing games over your network from a nearby PC.
-It’s almost as good as having a[Steam Deck](https://www.makeuseof.com/steam-deck-review-ultimate-portable-gaming-console/) (but not quite).
+It’s almost as good as having a [Steam Deck](https://www.makeuseof.com/steam-deck-review-ultimate-portable-gaming-console/) (but not quite).

 ## Retro Gaming and Gameplay on the Retroid Pocket 3+